DIVYANSH0074/stunning-waffle/README.md

 1 8 9 10
 -5 6 2 -1
-Here last element of each row is constant matrix(B) And first 3 elements of each row is elemts of matrix A with coressponding row.
+Here last element of each row is constant matrix(B) And first 3 elements of each row is elements of matrix A with coressponding row.

 # Eigen library sparse matrix example code
 Refer code eigen5.c